ChandraSekharNeerudu/MyFirstRepo/README.md

-Java code to fing buyday and sell with maxprofit in a O(n*n)
+Java code to find buyday and sellday to get  maxprofit in a O(n*n)